tomjoht/documentation-theme-jekyll/specification/index.md

 ### JSON format

-Simply a JSON number representing the `entries`.
+Simply a JSON number (or JSON string "nan", "inf", "-inf" for non-finite values) representing the `entries`.
 This is the only aggregator whose JSON representation is not an object.

 **Example:**